sol-eng/powerpoint/README.md

 * Speaker notes

 See the [Pandoc manual](http://pandoc.org/MANUAL.html) for specific details.
 Note: If you want to change the slide size or design you should make those changes in a PowerPoint template and then include `reference_doc: mytemplate.pptx` in the YAML header.

-### Examples

-This project contains several example presentations that demonstrate various PowerPoint capabilities.
-Start with the [PowerPoint Intro](http://colorado.rstudio.com:3939/powerpoint/getting-started.html) which gives an overview of Pandoc, R Markdown, and RStudio features.

-* **Hello World**.
-Getting started with a simple example.
-* **Widscreen Template**.
-Change the slide size and design of a presentation.
-* **Slide Level**.
-Explicitly define the slide level.
-* **Shiny Webshot**.
-Create a webshot of a Shiny app.
-* **R Admin**.
-An example presentation from rstudio::conf 2018.